dapr/docs/getting-started/getting-started.md

 ✅  Success!
 Dapr is up and running
 ```

-To see that Dapr has been installed successful, from a command prompt run `docker ps` command and see that `actionscore.azurecr.io/dapr:latest` and `redis` container images are both running.
+To see that Dapr has been installed successful, from a command prompt run the `docker ps` command and check that the `actionscore.azurecr.io/dapr:latest` and `redis` container images are both running.

-> **Note:** See [Dapr CLI](https://github.com/dapr/cli) for details on the usage of Dapr CLI
+### Install a specific runtime version

-### Install specific version of dapr runtime
+You can install or upgrade to a specific version of the Dapr runtime using `dapr init --runtime-version`

 ```bash
 # Install v0.4.0-alpha.4 runtime